Open Positions in Chemistry and Biochemistry

 Teaching

 The teaching load at Bates is five courses spread over two semesters and a 3.5 week short term in May.
 Lectures count for 1 credit and labs count for 0.5 credits (for example, teaching a lecture with one lab section counts as 1.5 courses.)
 All faculty in chemistry and biochemistry contribute to either the general chemistry courses or the organic chemistry courses.
 Tenure track faculty have a one course reduction in their first year and an option for pre-tenure leave (one semester at full pay or two semesters at half pay.)
-Many teaching resources are available on campus, including a new Center for Inclusive Teaching and Learning, Student Academic Support Center (which combines the former Academic Resource Commons and Math and Statistics Workshop), Office for Intercultural Education, faculty mentoring through the Dean of Faculty’s office, and Institutional Research among others.
+Many teaching resources are available on campus, including a new Center for Inclusive Teaching and Learning, Student Academic Support Center (which combines the former Academic Resource Commons and Math and Statistics Workshop), Student Center for Belonging and Community, faculty mentoring through the Dean of Faculty’s office, and Institutional Research among others.

 Three Assistants in Instruction (AIs) contribute to preparation and teaching lab courses in General Chemistry, Organic Chemistry, Biochemistry and upper level chemistry courses.